 10. CREDIT RATING

-Long Term Bank Facilities
+Long Term Bank Facilities | 445.53 | CARE BBB; Stable |

-23.41 CARE A3+ (RWD)
+Short Term Bank Facilities | 23.41 | CARE A3+ (RWD) |

-11. MATERIAL CHANGES AND COMMITMENTS AFFECTING FINANCIAL POSITION BETWEEN THE END OF THE FINANIAL YEAR AND DATE OF THE REPORT
+11. MATERIAL CHANGES AND COMMITMENTS AFFECTING FINANCIAL POSITION BETWEEN THE END OF THE FINANIAL YEAR AND THE DATE OF THE REPORT

-There have been no material changes or commitments that have affected the financial position of the Company that between the close of FY 2024 and the date of this report.
+There have been no material changes or commitments that have affected the financial position of the Company that between the close of FY 2025 and the date of this report.

-12. DETAILS OF SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALS IMPACTING THE GOING CONCERN STATUS AND COM PANYS OPERATIONS IN FUTURE
+12. DETAILS OF SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALS IMPACTING THE GOING CONCERN STATUS AND COMPANYS OPERATIONS IN FUTURE

 During the year under review, there were no significant and material orders passed by the Regulators / Courts that would impact the going concern status of the Company and its future operations.